 Your room contains a telephone for you to use.
 Local calls are free.
-Just dial '0' then enter the phone number.
+Just dial 'O' then enter the phone number.

-Internet Access (Wi-Fi)
+Internet access (Wi-Fi)

 The hospital provides free Wi-Fi for patients and families.
-To access, refer to the 'Welcome to the Mater Brochure' bedside your bed.
+To access, refer to the signage located in your room or ask one of our team for assistance.